DarrenCoppinger/milestone-project-4/README.md

 #### Drinks
 The Drinks page presents the drinks/products added to the Product model.
 By default the page is loaded with the all the entries displayed.

-At the top of the page is a arrangement of buttons which have the names of the catagories defined in the database "Pints", "Bottles", "Soft Drinks", "Cocktails" and "Spirits".
-The "All" button is the default view which displays all catagories.
-Each of the other buttons will limit the entries presented to a single catagory.
+At the top of the page is a arrangement of buttons which have the names of the categories defined in the database "Pints", "Bottles", "Soft Drinks", "Cocktails" and "Spirits".
+The "All" button is the default view which displays all categories.
+Each of the other buttons will limit the entries presented to a single category.

 Each entry on the Drinks page is represented as a Bootstrap Card.
-Each card has an image, title, decription (truncated to 30 characters) and price associated with it.
+Each card has an image, title, description (truncated to 30 characters) and price associated with it.
 Underneath these details is a small form which allows the user to select the number of the item they wish to add to their Cart and then click the "Add" button to execute this.

 Each card has a hoover effect to indicate that if clicked it will provide more information by bring clicked.
 It does this by bringing the user to the drinks individual listing page (listing.html).
 This is also indicated by the truncated presentation of the description text underneath the items image.